 The economy-boosting structure was built during the American Great Depression period, between 1931 and 1936, costing the government $49 million dollars.
 The dam was initially named Boulder Dam, but was later switched to Hoover Dam in honor of the then-President Herbert Hoover, who made significant contributions to the construction of this prodigious project.
 With 221 meters in height, 379 meters in width, and more than 35.000 cubic kilometers of total capacity, the dam could top 4,2 billion kWh2 annually, explains Kenny Slaught.

 Explaining Hoover Dam’s history Kenny Slaught says that the radical structure was made during the American Great Depression period, between 1931 and 1936, costing the government $49 million dollars.
 Previously, the dam was named Boulder Dam, but was called Hoover Dam eventually as a tribute to the then-President Herbert Hoover, who had made big contributions to the establishment of this great development.
 With 221 meters in height, 379 meters in length, and more than 35.000 cubic kilometers of full capacity, the gigantic structure could produce more than 4,2 billion kWh2 per year.

 On the border between the states of Arizona and Nevada, in the United States, sits the Hoover Dam, an immaculate project designed to give water and hydroelectric energy to a large part of that region.
-Taking advantage of the immense power generated by the Colorado River, California-based real estate expert and thoughtful philanthropist Kenny Slaught acknowledges the impact of the miraculous architectural structure on the communities’ supply of water and power resources.
+Taking advantage of the immense power generated by the Colorado River, California-based real estate and thoughtful Kenny Slaught acknowledges the impact of the miraculous architectural structure on the communities’ supply of water and power resources.
 Slaught has recently talked about Hoover Dam on his blog at KennySlaught.com, stressing that the massive water capacity of the dam built some of America’s most deserted outposts into fast growing economies.